Investing News NetworkYour trusted source for investing success

 Uranium's top price is a far cry from where it was at the dawn of the 21st century, trading at a low of US$7.
 The commodity began its upward trend in 2003 as nuclear power took a larger role in meeting global energy demand, especially in China and India.

 Part of what caused the massive price uptick came from the supply side — Cameco's massive Cigar Lake mine in Saskatchewan flooded in 2006, delaying the start of production for several years.
-Being one of the largest undeveloped uranium deposits in the world, the unexpected delay took a serious toll on the market and contributed to the exponential growth in prices in 2007.
+At the time it was one of the largest undeveloped uranium deposits in the world, and the unexpected delay took a serious toll on the market and contributed to the exponential growth in prices in 2007.

 Chart via TradingEconomics.